ngaro/easy-xpra/README.md

 * `XPRA_DISPLAY` is the display number of xpra (default `:100`)
 * `XPRA_PORT` is the TCP-port on which xpra listens  (default `10000`)

+## Development
+Want to improve this (bugfixes, extra features, ...) ?

+Fork this repository on GitHub instead of cloning it, I and other users might be interested in your changes !